 Other affiliations: Centre for the Study of Technology & Organisation

-Niall Hayes is a Reader in Information and Organisation in the Department of Organisation, Work and Technology at the University of Lancaster.
+Niall Hayes is a Reader in Information and Organisation in the Department of Organisation, Work and Technology at Lancaster University.
+He is the Director of the Centre for the Study of Technology and Organisation.
 His research interests relate to the social and organisational implications arising from the introduction and use of information systems in organisations.
 His specific research domains are fourfold: knowledge management, electronic government, plagiarism detection systems and information and communication technology in developing countries and for development.

 PhD supervisionI am interested in supervising Ph.D. students in the following domains:

 Information Technology in Non-Western Contexts

 Social and organisational implications surrounding the development, management and use of computer-based information systems in contemporary organisations.

 Conference Co-Chair for IFIP 9.4 Social Implications of Computers in Developing Countries, Jamaica, May 19-22, 2013, http://ifipwg94.org/ifip-wg94-conference

 Associate Member of the Centre for Development Informatics (CDI), University of Manchester